 GPO is a party in various administrative proceedings, legal actions, and claims brought against the Federal Government by employees, contractors, and other parties.
 The uncertainty involving the outcome of these pending matters will be resolved when future events occur or fail to occur.
 In some cases, legal matters relate to contractual arrangements GPO has entered into for goods and services procured on behalf of other Federal entities.
 The costs of administering, litigating, and resolving these actions are borne by the Revolving Fund unless the costs are recovered from another Federal entity.
-As of September 30, 2021, GPO had \$1.2 million recorded in estimated probable liabilities.
-As of September 30, 2020, GPO had zero recorded liabilities in which management believes an adverse result against GPO was probable.
+As of September 30, 2022 and 2021, GPO had \$538,000 and \$1.2 million recorded in estimated probable liabilities, respectively.
 Estimated probable liabilities are included in accounts payable and accrued expenses in the financial statements.

-Contingencies where the risk of loss is reasonably possible are approximately \$5.6 million and \$5.9 million, as of September 30, 2021, and September 30, 2020, respectively.
+Contingencies where the risk of loss is reasonably possible are approximately \$690,000 and \$5.6 million, as of September 30, 2022, and September 30, 2021, respectively.